 An increasing number of patients presenting for emergency surgery have diabetes.
 These patients have a higher incidence of comorbidities and polypharmacy, which adds to the complexity of diagnosis, and decision making and their medical management.
 Clinical outcomes following emergency surgery for patients with diabetes are worse than for patients without diabetes.
+176,177

-- 6.32 Patients who have poorly controlled diabetes who are at risk of serious complications and may require meticulous management of fluid, electrolyte and insulin therapy.
-All locations including remote sites where emergency surgery is performed should be able to manage patients with poorly controlled diabetes 24/7. - 6.33 Hospitals should consider appointing a lead anaesthetist for diabetes. - 6.34 Hospitals should have mechanisms to promote early identification of the emergency surgical patient with diabetes. - 6.35 Hospitals should involve patients in their own diabetes management.
-Most patients with diabetes are experts in managing their own disease and the management of the emergency surgical patient with diabetes can usually be undertaken with only minor modifications in the patient's usual regimen. - 6.36 Patients with diabetes needing emergency surgery should be assessed for multimorbidity and polypharmacy and should have an individualised explicit plan for managing their diabetes during the periods of starvation and surgical stress.
-Hospitals should consider a multidisciplinary review of these patients, including the involvement of senior anaesthetic staff and specialist diabetic medical and nursing staff. - 6.37 Hospitals should have explicit policies (see Glossary) on the safe use of variable rate intravenous insulin infusions.
-The use of a variable rate intravenous insulin infusion adds extra complexity to the fluid and electrolyte management of the surgical patient and this will require additional medical and nursing resources, which sometimes may be better provided in an critical care environment rather than a surgical ward. - 6.38 To reduce the harm associated with variable rate intravenous insulin infusions, periods of starvation should be kept to a minimum.
-This may involve prioritisation of patients with diabetes for investigations and for theatre. - 6.39 The patient with diabetes who needs emergency surgery is at additional risk of pressure ulcers and hospitals should have policies to prevent these.
+6.32 Patients who have poorly controlled diabetes who are at risk of serious complications and may require meticulous management of fluid, electrolyte and insulin therapy.
+All locations including remote sites where emergency surgery is performed should be able to manage patients with poorly controlled diabetes 24/7.176

+- 6.33 Hospitals should consider appointing a lead anaesthetist for diabetes. - 6.34 Hospitals should have mechanisms to promote early identification of the emergency surgical patient with diabetes. - 6.35 Hospitals should involve patients in their own diabetes management.
+176 - 6.36 Patients with diabetes needing emergency surgery should be assessed for multimorbidity and polypharmacy and should have an individualised explicit plan for managing their diabetes during the periods of starvation and surgical stress.
+Hospitals should consider a multidisciplinary review of these patients, including the involvement of senior anaesthetic staff and specialist diabetic medical and nursing staff. - 6.37 Hospitals should have explicit policies (see Glossary) for managing diabetic patients having emergency procedures including policy on the safe use of variable rate intravenous insulin infusions.
+The use of a variable rate intravenous insulin infusion adds extra complexity to the fluid and electrolyte management of the surgical patient and this will require additional medical and nursing resources, which sometimes may be better provided in a critical care environment rather than a surgical ward. - 6.38 To reduce the harm associated with variable rate intravenous insulin infusions, periods of starvation should be kept to a minimum.
+This may involve prioritisation of patients with diabetes for investigations and for theatre. - 6.39 The patient with diabetes who needs emergency surgery is at additional risk of pressure ulcers, nerve damage, acute coronary syndrome and acute kidney injury, and hospitals should have policies to prevent these.